-Seth Ackerman is Jacobin's managing editor.
+Seth Ackerman is Jacobin's executive editor.

 Last night’s UK elections results point to a deep problem in world politics today: the gravitational pull of privileging cultural over economic combat — an outcome that consistently divides the Left and hands victory to the Right.

 “Populism” is today employed as a bogeyman by liberals and centrists alike.
 Is there anything worth salvaging in the concept?

 The rationale for Bernie Sanders’s brand of politics has always been that it’s better to aim at shifting the basic parameters of American politics — however difficult that may be — than accepting those parameters and trying to maneuver within them.

 Bernie Sanders’s embrace of the New Deal legacy is an opportunity to dispel some pernicious historical myths about the New Deal’s relationship with socialism and its attitude toward the struggle for racial equality.

 The pundits are puzzled that Bernie Sanders sees socialist values in the New Deal.
 They shouldn’t be.
 That’s how socialists around the world — and their enemies — saw it at the time.

 The rush to condemn Ilhan Omar says more about the vacuousness of our political discourse than the supposed bigotry of her comments.